Quiet-Clicking-Sounds/Mead_Making_Adventures/Recipe List/#1 Standard.md

 2024-05-31 A little dead yeast floating on-top, more bubbles at the airlock, and plenty of bubbles once agitated, much happier with the progress of this one now

 2024-05-31 14:00 Winetheif arrived today, took some more accurate readings.
 1.060grav @ 22c, I'm willing to trust these readings.
 We may end up with a sweeter or stronger brew than expected

+2024-06-01 with nothing to back up my thoughts other than bubbles and yeast sediment, the mead looks much more healthy at the moment than it did last week

 <h2>Post Fermentation</h2>